jhuckaby/Mirror-Bot/README.md

 /etc/init.d/mirrorbotd stop
 ```

+## Log Archives

+MirrorBot will automatically archive (gzip) its log file every night at midnight.
+You can find the log archives here:

+	/opt/mirrorbot/logs/archive/debug/YYYY/MM/DD.gz

+Replace `YYYY` with the desired year, `MM` with the month, and `DD` with the day.
+You can use `gunzip` to decompress the file, making it a plain text file.

 ## Manual Installation

 If the single-command auto-install doesn't work on your server, you can manually install MirrorBot from source.
 Before you install, please make sure you have the following dependencies: